-Parramatta Park is a must see for visitors to Sydney.
-If you are interested in Australian history then you will already know about this National Heritage Listed Park.
+World Heritage Listed Parramatta Park is a must see for visitors to Sydney.
 Colonists convict and free, were first successful in growing sufficient food to feed themselves here.
-The Parklands were too attractive to be reserved for subsistence cropping for long and were used by successive Governors as a respite from the stresses of running a very large open air prison.
+The Parklands were too attractive to be reserved for subsistence cropping for long and were used by successive Governors as respite from the stresses of running a very large open air prison.
 Following a determined public campaign, the area was gazetted a People's Park in 1858.

-There are two fun playgrounds and kids can ride safely on the sealed off-road area.
-The Park's circuit road is used for road training by cyclists including a dedicated Triathlon club and runners.
-Tucked in beside the Macquarie Street entrance is a large formal rose garden which contains a rare collection of heritage and species roses.
+There are two fun playgrounds and children can ride safely on the sealed off-road area.
+Tucked in beside the Macquarie Street entrance is a large formal rose garden which contains a rare collection of heritage roses.

-History enthusiasts will want to take the Curator's tour of the convict built, eighteenth century Dairy building.
-Also on offer is a FREE tour of the Park hosted by the Park's knowledgeable Director, and for those interested in natural history are Ranger led tours discovering wildlife.
-Check out the Park's web site for booking information and other events and festivals.
+History enthusiasts will want to take the Curator's tour of the convict built, 18th century dairy building.
+Check out the Park's website for booking information and other events and festivals.

 Level entrance for people with disabilities, toilet facilities.